 For families, I recommend the five-hour backcountry tour with lunch and snacks included.
 It covers 45 miles and visits dinosaur tracks, petroglyphs, an abandoned fort from the Black Hawk war era, and a gypsum mine where the children can “mine” glitter to take home by the bag.

 Kanab, Utah’s Best Kept Secret for Winter Activities

 You’ve probably never heard of Kanab, and that’s because so much of what makes this area a great destination for winter fun in Utah still feels a bit wild.
 The downtown strip calls to mind the quintessential and iconic American West.
-The area has been known as “Little Hollywood” for 80 years, and there are numerous abandoned films sets close to town that can be visited.
-Kanab is also gaining popularity for road cycling.
-But it’s the slot canyons like Peek-a-Boo and Spooky Slot—and other permit-only bucket-list-worthy formations such as The Wave and White Pocket—that truly deliver on the area’s promise of wild outdoor adventure.
+The area has been known as “Little Hollywood” for more than 80 years, and there are numerous abandoned films sets close to town that are fun to visit.
+Kanab is also gaining popularity for road cycling, but it’s the slot canyons like Peek-a-Boo and Spooky Slot—and other permit-only bucket-list-worthy formations such as The Wave and White Pocket—that truly deliver on the area’s promise of wild outdoor adventure.